ssilverman/TeensyDMX/README.md

 value, but the actual MAB time may be larger than requested.
 This has to do with how the UARTs on the chip work.

-This feature uses one of the _PIT_ timers via the `IntervalTimer` API, but if none are available, then the transmitter will fall back on using the baud rate generator with the specified serial port parameters.
+This feature uses one of the _PIT_ timers via `PeriodicTimer` (or, optionally, the `IntervalTimer` API), but if none are available, then the transmitter will fall back on using the baud rate generator with the specified serial port parameters.

 ##### A note on BREAK timing

-The BREAK timing is pretty accurate, but there's some inaccuracy due to the default `IntervalTimer` API.
+The BREAK timing is pretty accurate, but slightly shorter and longer times have been observed.

+(If using the `IntervalTimer` API, there's some inaccuracy.
 It doesn't provide a way to execute an action (in this case, starting a BREAK) just before the timer starts.
 Instead, the timer will have already started and some time elapsed before the BREAK can start.

-Efforts have been made to make the BREAK time be at least the amount requested, but it likely won't be exactly the requested duration.
+Efforts have been made to make the BREAK time be at least the amount requested, but it likely won't be exactly the requested duration.)

 ##### A note on MAB timing